DenoiseRep: Denoising Model for Representation Learning: Experiment on Large Scale Image Classification Tasks

 \begin{adjustwidth}{-1cm}{-1cm}

 \end{adjustwidth}

-As shown in Table~\ref{tab: Large-Scale Image Classification V2}, We compared multiple classic backbones for representation learning on two datasets, and after adding the FEFDFA module, the accuracy metrics improved without adding model parameters.
-It has been proven that our method can enhance the model's representation learning ability and obtain more effective features through denoising without increasing additional time costs.
-Moreover, this method can be well generalized to other image tasks.
+As shown in Table~\ref{tab: Large-Scale Image Classification V2}, we compare multiple classic backbones for representation learning on two datasets, and after adding the \textit{DenoiseRep}, the accuracy metrics improves without adding model parameters.
+Our method demonstrates the capability to enhance the model's representation learning ability and extract more effective features through denoising, all while maintaining the same time costs.
+Moreover, \textit{DenoiseRep} generalizes effectively to image classification tasks.